 Normally, the decision to allow audio recording of a meeting with your principal will be within your principal’s discretion.
 However, at any meeting or proceeding at which the substance of a grievance is discussed, an employee is allowed to make a recording, thanks to a TCTA-initiated law passed in 2009.

-It is not illegal for an educator to secretly record discussions to which he/she is a party, though such recordings are rarely useful.
+It is not illegal for an educator to secretly record discussions to which the educator is a party, though such recordings are rarely useful.
 However, some school districts have policies prohibiting such practices.
 More importantly, the commissioner of education has held that secretly recording such conversations is an unprofessional act and may be good cause for termination of employment.

 In many cases, the principal will have another party, such as an assistant principal, present to serve as a witness, take notes, etc. Again, you may request the attendance of a colleague for the same purpose.
 At the least, you should make complete notes of the meeting for later reference.
-Depending on the subject being discussed, any notes taken or recordings made by the administration may be available to you upon written request pursuant to the Texas Public Information Act.
+Depending on the subject being discussed, any notes created or recordings made by the administration may be available to you upon written request pursuant to the Texas Public Information Act.

 Is the meeting confidential?